Post

 Static Web Page

-• A web page that delivers data stored on the server directly to the user
+• Web pages that deliver data stored on the server directly to users

-• The web server delivers a pre-stored page corresponding to the user’s request
+• The web server delivers pre-stored pages corresponding to user requests

 • Users see the same web page unless the data stored on the server is changed

-• Generally faster response as it only needs to send the file corresponding to the request, without additional processing
+• Generally faster response times as it only needs to transfer the requested file without additional processing

 • Limited service as it only shows pre-stored information